Frequently Asked Questions

 Will there be an offering?
 If so, who is the recipient of the money collected?

-There will be an offering on Monday evening at the National Cathedral.
+There will be an offering on Friday morning at Metropolitan AME Church.
 The recipients of the funds will be chosen by our host congregations.

 Are all of the sessions recorded and are their recordings available?